info201b-wi20/final-project-suicide_rates/README.md

 >- _Are there more mental health facilities for countries with higher suicide rates?
 Or is the number more closely correlated with the countries' socioeconomic status?_

 - [OECD Data - Suicide Rates](https://data.oecd.org/healthstat/suicide-rates.htm)
 >- This data originated from the Organization for Economic Cooperation and Development, which came from the World Health Organization’s Mortality Database.
-The indicator is presented as a total and per gender and is measured in terms of deaths per 100 000 inhabitants (total), per 100 000 men and per 100 000 women.
+The indicator is presented as a total, per gender, and is measured in terms of deaths per 100 000 inhabitants (total), per 100 000 men and per 100 000 women.
->- There are 5785 observations/rows (each row showcases a country’s suicide rate within a certain year (per 100,000 people)
+>- There are 5785 observations/rows (each row showcases a country’s suicide rate within a certain year - per 100,000 people)
 >- There are 8 features/columns in this data
 >- _How does age and gender relate to the number of suicide rates?
 IS there a higher rate for a particular demographic?_